inno-devops-labs/S25-core-course-labs/monitoring/METRICS.md

 ## Bonus Task

+### - App Metric and How to obtain it

+For the Python web application, I have implemented two custom Prometheus metrics:

+1. `http_requests_total`: A counter that tracks the total number of HTTP requests made to the application

+These metric can be obtained by:

+1. Making requests to the application endpoints
+2. Accessing the `/metrics` endpoint at `http://localhost:8000/metrics`

+The metric is implemented using the `prometheus_client` library with the following details:

+- The metric is defined as Counter types, which only increase over time and are ideal for tracking cumulative values like request counts
+- The counter is incremented in the main endpoint handler using the `.inc()` method
+- The metrics endpoint is automatically created and mounted using `make_asgi_app()` from prometheus_client

+The metrics data is automatically scraped by Prometheus based on the configuration in prometheus.yml, making it available for querying and visualization.

 ### - Adding healthchecks

 I have added healthchecks to all services to ensure they are running properly: